-Main types of lower back surgery
+Overview of lower back surgery types

 There are two main types of lower back surgery used for the treatment of degenerative spine conditions: traditional open spine surgery and minimally invasive spine surgery.

-Open spine surgery
+Traditional open spine surgery

 Once the spine is accessed, the surgeon will remove part of the damaged disc, joint or vertebra that is pressing against the nerve root and causing your pain.
-If a significant portion of the spine is removed, bulky hardware such as a metal cage, rods and/or screws may be used to stabilize the spine.
-This is considered a spinal fusion procedure and comes with a higher risk of failed back surgery syndrome and other complications.
+If a significant portion of the spine is removed, hardware such as a metal cage, rods and/or screws may be used along with bone graft material to stabilize the spine.
+Open lower back surgery and traditional open spine fusion is performed in a hospital and requires several days of hospitalization.

 Minimally invasive spine procedures

-Once the spine is accessed, our surgeons will remove a small portion of the disc, vertebra or joint that is compressing the nerve root without compromising the stability of the spine.
+Once the spine is accessed, our surgeons can remove a small portion of the disc, vertebra or joint that is compressing the nerve root without compromising the stability of the spine.
 This is called a minimally invasive decompression surgery.
-If the damage to the spine is severe, we may remove the entire damaged disc and replace it with an artificial disc, sometimes using a bone graft to help stabilize the spine.
+For more severe lower back conditions, we may remove the entire damaged disc and replace it with bone graft material to help stabilize the spine.
 This is called a minimally invasive stabilization surgery.
-Because we do not insert bulky hardware into the spine, our patients have a lower risk of failed back surgery syndrome compared to traditional open back surgery.
+Through the use of muscle-sparing techniques, both of these types of procedures are performed on an outpatient basis.

-Contact us to learn more or to have our team review your MRI report or CT scan to determine if you may be a candidate for one of our minimally invasive procedures.
+Our team can help you receive a free MRI review* to determine if you may be a candidate for one of our minimally invasive procedures.